mariamourie/mariamourie/README.md

 <img src="images/wave.svg" alt="SVG de onda">
 <br>

-Hi there!
-My name is Maria Eduarda, I'm a java developer.
+Hello!
+My name is Maria Eduarda, I am a Java developer.

-I have a degree as a technician in Systems Development from Colégio Pedro II.
-I'm a bachelor's student in information systems at the Federal Rural University of Rio de Janeiro (UFRRJ) in Seropédica, Rio de Janeiro.
-I'm currently studying the Java programming language and its frameworks to become a back-end developer.
+I graduated as a technician in Systems Development from Colégio Pedro II.
+Currently, I am a student studying a bachelor's degree in information systems at the Federal Rural University of Rio de Janeiro (UFRRJ) in Seropédica, Rio de Janeiro.
+I've been studying programming since I was 15 years old, I really enjoy creating applications and visualizing them working through interfaces.
+I'm studying the Java programming language and its frameworks to become a back-end developer.
+My favorite hobbies are listening to music, reading books, cooking and watching romcoms.

 ### Technologies